BrainDeadAnarch/NetrunnerIconCache/README.md

 **SVG Repo**: Open-licensed vectors for recreated [NetrunnerDB](https://netrunnerdb.com) / [RetekiDB](https://nrdb.reteki.fun) and unnofficial icons.

 **iconmonstr**: Free to use vectors for unnofficial icons.

-## Custom icons (*)

-Not every Netrunner game action has its own published icon.
-Inspired by the many unoficial Netrunner tokens, NIC also includes custom icons for those game actions without official icons.

 ## Embedding icons